Andrew-star2008/OpenPlayer/README.md

 # OpenPlayer

+## Unfortunately, the OpenPlayer project is closed indefinitely, thank you for being with us, even though you weren't there.....

 ## I present to you my first application.
 Open Player is an application created as a replacement for the built-in Windows media player.

 ## We switched to the icon pack from Google.
 Thanks to Google for this.